Germany's Angela Merkel vows to fight right-wing extremist terrorism | DW | 04.11.2019

 Those blind spots still haven't been illuminated, townspeople told DW.
 Last month in Zwickau, the first memorial tree was chopped down by vandals, and the far-right Alternative for Germany (AfD) party continues to gain momentum in the region, they mentioned.

-Such developments, coupled with the fact that Chancellor Merkel's commemoration was closed to the public and didn't include victims' family members, cast a shadow over an event meant to help a nation heal.
+Such developments, coupled with the fact that Chancellor Merkel's commemoration was closed to the public and didn not include victims' family members, cast a shadow over an event meant to help a nation heal.

+Gamze Kubasik, whose father Mehmet Kubasik was killed by the NSU in 2006, criticized the handling of the memorial in a statement released through her lawyer.
+“Of course, I think it is good to remember my father’s murder and to remind people in Zwickau that the NSU neo-Nazis could go on murdering people undisturbed for years.
+But I find it outrageous that no one told me asked me as [a victim’s] daughter in advance, or informed me, or even invited me to the opening."

 Others applauded the chancellor for fitting the ceremony into her schedule: "It's not just about the NSU, it's about fighting against forces in society that gave way to it," said Barbara Schumann, 70.